-On 8 November at 14:00 will Martin Aedma defend his doctoral thesis „Assessment of the impact of selected dietary supplements on upper-body anaerobic power in wrestlers in simulated competition-day conditions“ in University of Tartu Museum White Hall, Lossi St. 25.
+On 14 Decembe at 12:00 will Martin Aedma defend his doctoral thesis „Assessment of the impact of selected dietary supplements on upper-body anaerobic power in wrestlers in simulated competition-day conditions“ in University of Tartu Museum White Hall, Lossi St. 25.

 Professor Vahur Ööpik, Institute of Sport Sciences and Physiotherapy, University of Tartu